p2r3/ppmod/README.md

 #### ppmod.player.eyes_vec

-Returns a normalized vector pointing in the direction that the player is looking in.
+Returns a unit vector pointing in the direction that the player is looking in.
 Accepts no arguments.

 ```
   ppmod.player.enable(function() {